DaedalusX64/daedalus/README.md

 2) ./build_daedalus.sh

+ ## CI
+ DaedalusX64 now has CI, you can get the latest nightlies from the Actions Tab.
+ Warning: these builds are sporatic at times.
 ## More Info

 For information about compatibility, optimal settings and more about the emulator, visit the actively maintained GitHub wiki page: https://github.com/DaedalusX64/daedalus/wiki Feel free to submit reports for how well your favourite games run if they have not already been listed!